Amos Burn: Sample games

-At right is a surprisingly little-known position from one of Burn's offhand games.
+At right is a position from one of Burn's offhand games.
 At first blush, Black's position looks resignable: it appears that his bishop, attacked twice and pinned to his king, will fall and he will soon be checkmated.
 Burn produced the staggering 33...Qg4!!, leaving his queen en prise to three different white pieces.
 However, if 34.Bxg4 or hxg4, Black wins with 34...Bxd2.
 If 34.Qxg5+, 34...Qxg5 35.Rxg5+ Kh6 and Black wins a piece and the game.
 Macdonald instead tried 34.Rxg4 Nf3+ 35.Kg2 Nxd2 36.Rxg5+ Kh6 37.h4 Nxb3 38.Rf5 Nxa5 and Burn won in 11 more moves.

 Burns' biographer Richard Forster calls the move "without doubt the most extraordinary of his career."
 Chess journalist Tim Krabbé considers 33...Qg4!! one of the ten most fantastic moves ever played, noting that it is a rare example of the Novotny theme in practical play.